 Here’s some information on the race and tips for having the best spectating day to cheer your triathlete on…

-- The IRONKIDS Fun Run race is at 8 am on Saturday at Boulder High School.
+- The IRONKIDS Fun Run race is at 9 am on Saturday at Boulder High School.
 You can register onsite before the race.
-Online registration closed Tuesday.

-- The post-race celebration takes place on Monday from 8 am – noon on the lawn at Boulder High School.
-Rolldown for Kona slots is at 11 am.
-Breakfast will be free for the athletes.
+- The Awards Ceremony takes place on Monday at 9:30 am on the lawn at Boulder High School with rolldown for Kona slots at 11 am.

-- Both athletes and supporters have to take the shuttle to the swim start.
+- Both athletes and supporters have to take the shuttle to the swim start at Boulder Reservoir.
 There are no exceptions, including walking and riding.
-They run from Boulder High School from 4 am – 6:30 am going to the swim start and from 4:30 am – 10 am returning.
+They run from Boulder High School starting at 4 am going to the swim start and from 4:30 am – 5 pm returning.

 - Parking is available at multiple city lots in town.